course-dprep/How-does-Airbnb-pricing-differ-between-stay-duration/README.md

 This project is conducted for the Data Preparation and Workflow Management course at Tilburg University.
 The members of our team are:

--Lieke Geudens
+- Lieke Geudens
   l.n.geudens@tilburguniversity.edu
--Lingwei Zhao
+- Lingwei Zhao
   l.zhao_1@tilburguniversity.edu
--Victoria Hsu
+- Victoria Hsu
   c.f.hsu@tilburguniversity.edu